Toeplitz operators on non-reflexive Fock spaces: Correspondence of algebras

 The following statement is certainly well-known.
-Nevertheless, it seems that it is not contained in the standard reference \cite{Zhu2012}, hence we provide the simple proof. \begin{lem} \begin{enumerate}[1)] \item Let $f \in L^\infty(\mathbb C^n)$.
-Then, it is
+Nevertheless, it seems that it is not contained in the standard reference \cite{Zhu2012}, hence we provide the simple proof. \begin{lem} \begin{enumerate}[(1)] \item Let $f \in L^\infty(\mathbb C^n)$.
+Then, holds true that

 \item Let $A \in \mathcal L(\mathbb F_t)$ and $\lambda > 0$.
 Then,